Laguna La Cruz, a local wetland in Bahia Kino, Mexico.

 WE'VE GONE GLOBAL

-The play, devised with the local Bahía de Kino community members and directed by Artistic Director Elisa Bocanegra, involves themes surrounding marine biology wildlife and ocean sustainability.
+The play, devised with the local Bahía de Kino community members and written/directed by Producing Artistic Director Elisa Bocanegra, involves themes surrounding marine biology wildlife and ocean sustainability.
 One of its main focuses is on Estero Santa Cruz, an ecologically important wetland and Ramsar site, home to 220 species of birds, like pelicans and ospreys.
-Bocanegra worked alongside the community, taught acting techniques to them, and gave them a creative outlet to share their own environmental activism and the importance of their wetlands.
+Bocanegra worked alongside the community to provide a creative outlet for them to share their own environmental activism and the importance of their wetlands.
 HERO Theatre continues to research the beautiful flora and fauna of Mexico, and is grateful for the warmth community members have shown.

-Due to our unique relationship with the Bahía de Kino community, HERO is invested in helping the community create an ongoing theatre initiative and to support the local environmental artists.
+Due to our unique relationship with the Bahía de Kino community, HERO is invested in helping the community create an ongoing theatre initiative and supporting the local environmental artists.

-The play, devised with the local Bahía de Kino community members and directed by Artistic Director Elisa Bocanegra, involves themes surrounding marine biology wildlife and ocean sustainability.
+The play, devised with the local Bahía de Kino community members and written/directed by Producing Artistic Director Elisa Bocanegra, involves themes surrounding marine biology wildlife and ocean sustainability.
 One of its main focuses is on Estero Santa Cruz, an ecologically important wetland and Ramsar site, home to 220 species of birds, like pelicans and ospreys.
-Bocanegra worked alongside the community, taught acting techniques to them, and gave them a creative outlet to share their own environmental activism and the importance of their wetlands.
+Bocanegra worked alongside the community to provide a creative outlet for them to share their own environmental activism and the importance of their wetlands.
 HERO Theatre continues to research the beautiful flora and fauna of Mexico, and is grateful for the warmth community members have shown.

-Due to our unique relationship with the Bahía de Kino community, HERO is invested in helping the community create an ongoing theatre initiative and to support the local environmental artists.
+Due to our unique relationship with the Bahía de Kino community, HERO is invested in helping the community create an ongoing theatre initiative and supporting the local environmental artists.

 STAY TUNED!